ramzikarkoub/Floating-Skype-Plugin---WordPress/CONTRIBUTING.md

 # Floating Skype Logo

-Thank you for considering contributing to [Your Plugin Name]!
+Thank you for considering contributing to Floating Skype Logo!
 We welcome bug reports and feature suggestions to improve the plugin.

 ## How to Contribute